Sparrow0hawk/quarto-revealjs-template/README.md

 on writing RevealJS slides in Quarto see the [RevealJS](https://quarto.org/docs/presentations/revealjs/) guide and the [Revealjs Reference](https://quarto.org/docs/reference/formats/presentations/revealjs.html).

-# Extensions

-There is a growing number of useful [Quarto extensions](https://quarto.org/docs/extensions/).

 ## pre-commit

 A basic [pre-commit](https://pre-commit.com) configuration is included (see ~.pre-commit-config.yaml~) however to use it